MurdoMaclachlan/ToR-Repost-Collection/generic/surprised-pikachu/surprised-pikachu.md

 ---

-[*A slightly blurry image of pikachu, his mouth wide open in an expression of shock.*]
+[*A slightly blurry image of Pikachu, his mouth wide open in an expression of shock.*]

 ---